Jerin06/data-science-days/README.md

 # Data Science Days
-> This repository's objective is to make comphrehensive learning materials easily accesible for beginners to become a professional data scientist:octocat:
+> This repository's objective is to make comprehensive learning materials easily accesible for beginners to become a professional data scientist:octocat: